Do Jobseekers Value Diversity Information? Evidence From a Field Experiment and Human Capital Disclosures

-We examine how information about the diversity of a potential employer’s workforce affects individuals’ job-seeking behavior, and whether workers’ preferences explain corporate disclosure decisions.
-We embed a field experiment in job recommendation emails sent from a leading career advice agency in the U.S. The experimental treatment involves highlighting a diversity metric to jobseekers.
-Studying 178,862 unique jobseekers, we find that disclosing diversity scores in job postings increases the click-through rate and willingness-to-pay of jobseekers for firms with higher diversity scores.
-To better understand how heterogeneity among jobseekers affects their attitudes towards diversity information, we conduct a follow-up survey.
-The survey evidence indicates that diversity information is more valuable to female jobseekers and people of color.
-Finally, we document that firms in industries characterized by higher jobseeker responsiveness to diversity information tend to voluntarily disclose diversity metrics in their 10-Ks under new SEC disclosure requirements.
-Overall, our findings generate important insights regarding jobseekers’ demand for diversity information.
+We examine how information about the diversity of a potential employer’s workforce affects individuals’ job-seeking behavior.
+We embed a field experiment in job recommendation emails from a leading career advice agency in the U.S. The experimental treatment involves highlighting a diversity metric to jobseekers.
+Our results indicate that disclosing diversity scores in job postings leads jobseekers to click on firms with higher diversity scores, with such effects varying across jobseeker demographics.
+A follow-up survey provides evidence on potential explanations for why jobseekers value diversity information.
+We then examine how jobseekers’ preferences for diversity relate to disclosure choices under the U.S. SEC Human Capital Disclosure requirement.
+We find that firms in industries characterized by higher jobseeker responsiveness to diversity information tend to voluntarily disclose diversity metrics in their 10-Ks under these new disclosure requirements.

 JEL Classification: M14.
 J64, D40, D83, M41, C93